gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-tools-and-methodologies/suitescript/README.md

 ---
 description: >-
-  Discover how HotWax Commerce leverages SuiteScript for seamless integration with NetSuite, using JavaScript-based customization, scheduled scripts, and data transformation.
+  Learn how HotWax Commerce leverages SuiteScript for seamless integration with NetSuite, using JavaScript-based customization, scheduled scripts, and data transformation.
 ---